 During the Industrial Revolution, forests were cleared to an ever greater extent, at first for fuel and building materials, then to make space for new farmland.
 A rising population required more buildings; railways required miles of wooden sleepers.
-Land was also cleared to build the new factories and mills, and to
+Land was also cleared to build the new factories and mills, and to create the housing areas around them where the workers could live.
+In many cases, the forests lost contained old-growth trees that had stood for decades.
+These trees had held together soil on mountain slopes or soaked up rainwater.
+The loss of these trees led to landslides and to floods downstream.

-- 1 In what ways did the Industrial Revolution encourage an increase in overall world population? - 2 Use the information provided to complete the following tasks: - a Why was Melbourne nicknamed 'Smellbourne'? - b How did Melbourne resolve its difficulty with sewage? - c Why is the Melbourne sewerage system still considered significant to this day? - 3 What effect did industrialisation have on waterways such as the Thames? - 4 What were the unexpected consequences of the removal of trees from some mountain areas?
+- 1 In what ways did the Industrial Revolution encourage an increase in overall world population? - 2 Use the information provided to complete the following tasks: - a Why was Melbourne nicknamed 'Smellbourne'? - b How did Melbourne resolve its difficulty with sewage? - c Why is this Melbourne sewerage system still considered significant to this day? - 3 What effect did industrialisation have on waterways such as the Thames? - 4 What were the unexpected consequences of the removal of trees from some mountain areas?